-The new version of the base packages are marshaled out into the Cloud project root directory, which means files are added, removed, and changed.
+The new version of the base packages are marshalled out into the Cloud project root directory, which means files are added, removed, and changed.

-File marshaling works on your local system but not on the Cloud server.
+File marshalling works on your local system but not on the Cloud server.

 - Add and commit these updated files to your Cloud Git repository.

-- Push the changes to your Cloud Development (Integration) environment.
+- Push the changes to your Cloud Integration environment.

 For more information, see Patch Magento Commerce (Cloud).